alicernc/info/notes.md

     - "[Phys.
 Coord.
 Update] Test productions to investigate TPC performance with improved calibration"
     - [Phys.
 Coord.
 Update] QC volunteers from PWGs and "The November of Reconstruction"

+- to do:
+  - skim a smaple of the data - see data size
+  - calculate the statistcal gain of Run 3 vs. Run 2 (in particular in the central sample)
+  - follow up on the trigger bit - only single available?

 # 11th of October 2023